-Berlin Friedrichshain-Kreuzberg With the support of baumbad, gave the tree godparents watering bags so that they can water the trees in their neighborhood particularly effectively.
+Berlin Friedrichshain-Kreuzberg with the support of baumbad, gave the Baumpat:innen watering bags so that they can water the trees in their neighborhood particularly effectively.
 Why particularly effective?
 The bags are filled quickly, the water can be measured and then slowly trickles into the ground.
-This makes it easier for the godmothers to keep track of how much water they are giving the trees, depending on the needs or recommendations of the municipal companies.
+The sponsors thus have an easier overview of how much water they give the trees, according to the needs or recommendations of the municipal companies.
 And the tree can absorb the water better.

-Incidentally, Thomas Hoppe also recommends Plant manager of the Späth'schen Baumschulen in Berlin tree irrigation bags.
+Incidentally, Thomas Hoppe also recommends Manager of the Späth'schen tree nurseries in Berlin Tree watering bag.
 And he also recommends them in connection with casting sponsorships.

 You can find the whole video by Thomas Hoppe here:

-As Thomas Hoppe describes, it is important to water the trees less often, but with 150 - 200 liters of water per irrigation cycle.
+As Thomas Hoppe describes, it is important to water the trees less often, but with 150-200 liters of water per watering.
 The baumbad watering bags are ideal for this.
-They each contain 75 or 100 liters and can be combined with one another.
-Two bags make 150 or 200 liters per pour.
+They each contain 75 or 100 liters and can be combined with each other.
+Two bags give 150 or 200 liters per pour.